lromeraj/lua-zephyr-module/README.md

 Currently there is only one Lua script file to be compiled, but this build system will be improved over time, the good point about this is that it's fully integrated with the Zephyr build system and any modification in the Lua source code will be treated as a modification in a regular `.c` or `.h` file and the final binary firmware will be reassembled.
 The Lua source files are located under `app/lua/` folder.

-I suppose that you already have Zephyr framework installed on your computer and ready to use, if not, you can take a look to [this wiki section](https://glab.lromeraj.net/ucm/miot/tfm/iridium-sbd-library/-/wikis/Home/Getting-started) as it shows a slightly different manner of loading Zephyr framework tools.
+I suppose that you already have Zephyr framework installed on your computer and ready to be used, if not, you can take a look to [this wiki section](https://glab.lromeraj.net/ucm/miot/tfm/iridium-sbd-library/-/wikis/Home/Getting-started) as it shows a slightly different manner of loading Zephyr framework tools.

-To request a build, is as simple as executing the Zephyr `west` toll in the following way:
+To request a build, is as simple as executing the Zephyr `west` tool in the following way:

 ``` bash
 west build -b <BOARD>